qmuloadmin/rust-training/Module I - Introduction to Rust.md

 }
 ```

-Over and over in a function, with different errors, scopes, etc. you increase the chance drastically of checking the wrong variable, not checking an error at all, accidentally returning nil instead of the error, etc. Many linters will catch those, but not always, and the compiler itself will _not_ catch it.
+Over and over in a function, with different errors, scopes, etc. you increase the chance drastically of checking the wrong variable, [not checking an error at all](https://github.com/OrderMyGear/payment-service/pull/1267/files#diff-6140337e81750801315429325d7581a2b71d1d9c822a788bfebc86497bbe757aR40), accidentally returning nil instead of the error, etc. Many linters will catch those, but not always, and the compiler itself will _not_ catch it.

 Rust, again, solves this problem.
 The `Result<T, E>` type exists for when a function may return an error.
 Like `Option<T>` it is generic, but this time it has two generic parameters.
 One is the type to be returned on success, and the other is the type to be returned on error.

 Note that, while the _convention_ is to return an Error as the value in `Err`, there is no actual constraint that requires `E` to implement the `Error` interface (but it almost always should).

 Let's take another look at the code snippet from the last section.
-It probably doesn't make sense for out "get users" function to just return a Vec of users.
+It probably doesn't make sense for our "get users" function to just return a Vec of users.
 What if it fails?
 It should probably look something like this:

 ```rust
 fn get_users(users: &UserRepo, filters: &Filters) -> Result<Vec<User>, MyError> {